EnableX/Multiparty-Video-Chat-Application-Sample-for-IOS/README.md

 This sample apps allows you to easily:
 * Create a Virtual Room with REST video API
 * Gain the Room Credential (i.e. Room ID)
-* Join Virtual Room either as moderator or partipicant secure
+* Join Virtual Room either as moderator or partipicant securely

 You will also enjoy the following features:
 * Get Active Talkers Video